hodleum/hodl/README.md

 *Easy*

 It's very easy to write and run smart contracts.
 They should be written on Python, which is one of the most popular and easiest programming languages.
-You can put libraries into smart contract.

 *Functional*

 Smart contracts can use graphical interface and internet.
+They are written in Python, so developers can use many libs.
+Smart contract can have many files.

 ***Computing***